hitmanof44th/ContactWeb/README.md

 ### Installing

-* clone the project to local drive
+* clone the project to local drive using visualstudio
-* make sure ContactData is the start up project and run comands in console
+* make sure ContactData is the start up project and run comands in console visualstudio
 ```
 Add-Migration InitialCreate
 Update-Database